-Backed by decades of experience and trusted by over 800,000 small businesses, payroll leader ADP offers 401(k) plans that make it easy to provide employees with a retirement benefit.
+Backed by decades of experience and trusted by over 1 million small businesses, payroll leader ADP offers 401(k) plans that make it easy to provide employees with a retirement benefit.

 From our powerful plan dashboard to helpful administrative services like notification delivery and IRS filings, we make it easy.